21 Different Types of Owls in Africa

 They will swoop down on intruders while trying to scare them despite their small size, singing to announce their territory.

-The brief, even-pitched purrs used by the African Barred Owlet to communicate are called notes.
-Throughout the night, dawn, and dusk, it cries out.
+The brief, even-pitched purrs the African Barred Owlet uses to communicate are called notes.
+It cries out throughout the night, dawn, and dusk.

 10. African Wood Owl